+Introduction: The game of chess was invented about two thousand years ago in India.
+It is a game that is played between two sides.
 All parents want their children to grow up physically, emotionally and mentally.
 Sports activity has an important role to improve these faculties.

-Chess and Advantages: Playing the game of chess gives many advantages to children.
-Especially, by playing chess the children can improve their concentration, memory, decision making, self-control, analytical thinking, time management, planning, hard work, competitive spirit etc., These characteristic features will be very much useful for their life and studies.
+Advantages: Playing the game of chess gives many advantages to children.
+Especially, by playing chess the children can improve their cognitive skill like concentration, memory, decision making, self-control, analytical thinking, time management, planning, hard work, competitive spirit etc., These characteristic features will be very much useful for their life and studies.